 Of course, you know I have to share a flipped classroom strategy!
 Ask students to watch your video prior to attending class.
 Be sure to give them something to DO with the video so they come to class prepared and ready to participate.

 Note: Don't flip every lecture.
 It's the quickest way to burnout for your students.
 Be selective and intentional with the videos you choose for the pre-class work.
-For more tips, sign up for my free 7-day email course about creating successful flipped classrooms.

 9. Grab a Clip